gterrono/coursegrapher/README.md

 Notes
 ----
-The graph can't be shown by just viewing the file in the browser.
+When developing, the graph can't be shown by just viewing the file in the browser.
 You can test it locally by running `python -m SimpleHTTPServer` in the directory.

 To compile the coffeescript, use `coffee -o js -c coffee`.